We are not reaching 65% of our children

 “At any age, poor readers as a group exhibit weaknesses in phonological processing and word recognition speed and accuracy, as do younger poor readers (Stanovich & Siegel, 1994; Shankweiler et al., 1995).
 At any age, when an individual's reading comprehension is more impaired than his or her listening comprehension, inaccurate and slow word recognition is the most likely cause" (Shankweiler et al., 1999).

-In my work, I chat with parents regularly about their Kindergarten through middle-school-aged children who still cannot read.
+In my work, I chat with parents regularly about their Kindergarten through middle-school-aged children who struggle with reading.
 My passion is to make learning easier for our children, so hearing about their struggles and discouragement really tugs at my heart.

 Back in the early 1990's, I began to seriously question why bright children can struggle to learn to read.
 It just didn't make sense to me!
 So answering that question became the driving force behind everything I did, and as I worked with children, that question guided every choice I made.